virendrabisht2006/SaleMessageProcessor/README.md

 and pauseCounter to will keep track of all incoming messafe, when counter reach to 50th message application will pause and could not accept new request will through SaleException.

-#Library used
+# Library used:

 1- Spring boot parent -- To enable spring boot application 2- Spring starter actuator-- for health check and metric 3- lombok -- for builder, to create immutable objects 4- assertj -- for assertion
 5- log4j -- for logging
-6- swagger-annotation -- For API Documentation |
+6- swagger-annotation -- For API Documentation